 Survival guide to cycling in the city

-The longer, warmer days are with us, and if that inspires you to jump in the saddle and pedal-power your commute, it’s a smart move.
+If you’re feeling inspired to jump in the saddle and pedal-power your commute, it’s a smart move.
 Exercise for free, arrive energised, and save money.
 Over distances of several kilometres cycling is simply the fastest, cheapest, most reliable way to get to work.
 But there are some things to bear in mind for surviving the city end of your commute.

-'But I didn’t see you!'
+‘But I didn’t see you’

 Motorists need to look out for us, and it’s in our interests to make that easy by being as visible as possible.
 We’re always going to come off second best in a tangle.
 It’s not compulsory to wear hi-vis gear, but it will do wonders for your life expectancy, and the visibility factor of silver reflective gear for night riding is awesome.